skyfielders/python-skyfield/skyfield/documentation/time.rst

     and that rotate back the other direction from the dynamical reference system back to the ICRF frame.

-You will typically never have to access these matrices yourself, as they are used automatically by the :meth:`Position.radec()` method when you use its  ``epoch=`` parameter to ask for a right ascension and declination
+You will typically never need to access these matrices yourself, as they are used automatically by the :meth:`Position.radec()` method when you use its  ``epoch=`` parameter to ask for a right ascension and declination